AllanRaf/wowvideo/README.md

 ## Known Issues

-1. react-native-youtube was used to play videos.
-There seemed to be an issue using videoId when a playlist was supplied to the component.
-The videoId never changed and defaulted to the first video in the playlist even though a different video was playing on the playlist.
-Initially, this would have been useful when implementing the algorithm to calculate whether a video had been seen or not, however, as videoId did not change in line with the playlist this was not used.
+1. There seemed to be an issue using videoId when a playlist was supplied to the YouTube component imported from react-native-youtube.
+The videoId never changed and defaulted to the first video in the playlist even though the player had moved on to the next video in the playlist.
+The videoId would have been useful when implementing the algorithm to calculate whether a video had been seen or not, however, as videoId did not change in line with the playlist this was not possible.

 2. When a video has been seen it may momentarily play before moving on to next unseen video.